 - If the breeder appears to be hiding anything, keep looking for a different breeder.
 Dishonesty can be extremely costly in this breed

-- If you are not looking specifically for a puppy, look into the Dogue de Bordeaux Rescues.
-They have wonderful dogs in their programs who have been evaluated and are looking for a second chance at love, something every DDB deserves.
+- If you are not looking specifically for a puppy, look into adopting an adult.
+Some breeders re-home their adults. there are also Dogue de Bordeaux Rescues.
+They have wonderful dogs in their programs who are looking for a second chance at love, something every DDB deserves.

 A DDB puppy is irresistibly adorable.
 Many new puppy owners will let their puppy “just be a puppy” without any obedience training.
 Many cutsie things they may do as a puppy would be scary (read “liability”) if an adult was to do the same thing.
 It is easier to train them when they are young and stubborn than when they are over 100 pounds and still stubborn – and thinking they are in charge of you!